modrocko/apple-mail-tags-alfred-workflow/README.md

 ## Overview
 ▸ Tag selected email(s) in Apple Mail
 ▸ View all emails for a selected tag
+▸ Open 1 or all emails for a selected tag
 ▸ Search for email(s) based on sender or subject
 ▸ Remove a tag from email(s)
 ▸ Rename a tag
 ▸ Set & manage a list of default tags

 ## Usage

 ### Initialize workflow